About The Divorcer

 “What’s my problem?
 And don’t give me some canned line about being a grownup.”

 She doesn’t say anything.
 She’s thinking about the days after Elise left him.
 Brooke and her were friends.
 They were.
-Two days after the wedding that never happened.
+Two days after the wedding that never was.
 Brooke asks what the hell happened.
 They’re at Elise’s house.
 The former bride-to-be is packing, heading off to hide from inquiries like this.
 “Is it another guy?”
 No answer.
 “Did he do something wrong?”
 Nothing.
 Silence.
 They’re both in the bedroom.
 Dresser drawers are opened, clothes are hanging everywhere.
 It’s a mess.
 “Tell me something.
 He deserves—”

 “Don’t start.”
 There’s fury in Elise’s eyes.
 “Don’t talk about deserves.
 Live your own goddamn life.”